MushtaqSafie/README.md-Generator/newREADME.md

 - [Questions](#Questions)

 ## Installation
-guildine

-## Usage
-undefined
+instalation quideline

 ## Contribution Guidelines
-undefined
+this is contribution quideline

 ## Tests
-this is how test works
+asdf

 ## License
 This application is covered under the ISC license.